Seb125/Habit_Tracker_App/README.md

 Number of no breaks last month: 3
 Maximum streak length: 5 days (2021-09-07, 2021-09-08, 2021-09-09, 2021-09-10, 2021-09-11)
 Current streak length: 1 day (2021-09-28)

-## Creating new test data

-To test the habit tracker with new data just create a csv file as the one provided in the csv folder.
-Then run test_csv.py, where you create a new habit (just like in the main program) which is then saved with the new data as "Test_profile.pkl".
-This file can then be used with unit_test.py, where you just replace the name of the profile you want to test.
-All values that are to be calculated from the new data must be replaced before running unit_test.py.